-My physical inspection of the roof void area was restricted due to insulation material, stored items and limited suitable crawl boards.
-As a result, the roof void area was only viewed from the access hatch.
+My physical inspection of the roof void areas was restricted due to insulation material, stored items and an area with a lack of suitable crawl boards.
+As a result, this roof void area was only viewed from the access hatch.